project-chip/matter-handbook/content/HowItWorks/DistributedComplianceLedger.md

 ### Getting an account for writing to the DCL

--   Enrollment for a Main-Net DCL account is managed through the "DCL Account(s)" section in the Certification Tool system (Knack).
+-   Enrollment for Main-Net DCL accounts is managed through the "DCL Account(s)" section in the Certification Tool system (Knack).
 You can request access to the Certification Tool by sending an email to <help@csa-iot.org>.

 > Note: The Certification Tool portal will depend on the Membership type.

--   Enrollment for a Test-Net DCL account can be requested by sending an email to <dcl-admin@csa-iot.org>
+-   Enrollment for Test-Net DCL accounts can be requested by sending an email to <dcl-admin@csa-iot.org>

 Review the following document for instructions: [HowTo - Writing to the DCL.pdf](https://groups.csa-iot.org/wg/members-all/document/27881)